growlithe2013/aggregate/README.md

 following - shows what feeds you are following unfollow [url] - remove yourself as a follower of a feed browse [number of feeds](optional, default 2) - retrieves the newest # of articles, based on the input given, default to 2 on no input, from all the feeds you are subscribed to

+requires postgres as well as go installed on your system